TheScriptGuy/dns-performance-test/README.md

           "<IP3>",
           "<IP4>"
         ],
-        "responseTime": "<Time in Millseconds for response>"
+        "responseTime": "<Time in Millseconds for response>",
+        "responseTTL": <time in seconds from nameserver>
       }
     ]
   }